ShuhuaGao/WPF-Examples/StyletStarter/doc/readme.md

 # 3. Advanced techniques in *stylet*

-## 3.1 Conductor and viewmodel lifecycle management
+## 3.1 Conductor
 What is a conductor?
 The concept may be a little abstract until you play with it.
 In short,
 > A Conductor is, simply, a ViewModel which owns another ViewModel, and knows how to manage its lifecycle.

 In our guest book application, there is essentially only one viewmodel, and no lifecycle issue is involved.
 That is, the unique viewmodel `GuestBookViewModel` (and its view `GuestBookview`) is created at the beginning and disposed (closed) at the end of the application.
 Nevertheless, if you have multiple viewmodels, their creation, activation, and closing must be managed properly.
 That is why we need a `Conductor`.
 Detailed documentation is on the [Screens and Conductors](https://github.com/canton7/Stylet/wiki/Screens-and-Conductors) page.

-Now suppose we want to manage the lifecycle of our `GuestBookViewModel` (which is in fact not necessay in this toy example though).
+Now suppose we want to manage the lifecycle of our `GuestBookViewModel` (which is in fact not necessary in this toy example though).
 Since there is only one viewmodel, we use the built-in conductor [`Conductor<T>`](https://github.com/canton7/Stylet/wiki/Screens-and-Conductors#conductort), where `T` refers to the type of the viewmodel to be managed.

-We can make the `ShellViewModel` inherit `Conductor<Screen>`, since by convention every viewmodel in a *stylet* application is a subclass of `SCreen`.
+We can make the `ShellViewModel` inherit `Conductor<Screen>` (instead of the original `Screen`), since by convention every viewmodel in a *stylet* application is a subclass of `Screen`.
+You may however use `Conductor<IScreen>` as an alternative.
 Now the `ShellViewModel` becomes a `Conductor` now and can manage the internal `GuestBookView`.

 In *ShellViewModel.cs* we have the following code, in which the `ActiveItem` of a conductor is initialized to an instance of `GuestBookViewModel`.
 ```csharp